cyMichael/ROI_Detection/README.md

 ### 2. Basic Structure of Codes

+- **extract_patches_3class.py**: extract patches from whole slide images with annotation files (.xml).
+Split annotated patches into training, testing and validation.
+- **method_pcla_3class.py**: train patch classification model on annotated patches (PCLA-3C).
+- **score_pcla_3class.py**: compute predicted scores for all patches from WSI with the trained model.
+- **visual.py**: generate visualization maps (heatmap, overlay, boundary).

-You need to generate a csv file that contains 'slide_id', 'data_split', 'label' for training the model.
+You need to generate a CSV file that contains 'slide_id', 'data_split', and 'label' for training the model.

 ### 3. Training and Region of Interest Detection